Spherical cosmological models: an alternative cosmology

 We must keep in mind, though, that our origin of time only marks the start of the validity of the metric and may very well be considerably smaller than the age of the oldest (compact) structures as we know them now.
 In other words, if the oldest structures are 13 Gyr old (in our units $t=1.3$), then that does not necessarily mean that the universe as a whole has been expanding for the last 13 Gyr according to the rules of our model, i.e. without colliding shells.
 If we call "the age of the universe" the duration of the validity of the model in the current expansion phase, as usually, we can very well consider values for this time span that are considerably shorter than 13 Gyr without a priori dealing with a model that is at variance with observations or generally accepted views.
 We should also keep in mind that the above defined non-collisionality is probably an (unnecessary) strong requirement from the physical point of view, but it is forced upon us because of the geometrical nature of a general relativistic cosmological model.

 Lastly, but not in the least, a phase function that is increasing with increasing $r$ has the effect that the outer parts of the universe are more evolved than what the term $\omega(r)t$ could bring about, thereby effectively having an effect of acceleration, without having to invoke dark energy.
+This property has already been noticed and studied by Iguchi {\it et.al.} \cite{iguchi}.
 Since the observable properties of a universe are closely related to the paths of photons, we will have to defer the effects of the phase function to section~\ref{sect_light}, more in particular section~\ref{sect_comp_obs}.